UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 available, since it leaves you unsure whether the completions were submitted.
 Section 2 costs about as much per item but only reads: a timeout there can simply be retried, so it keeps the higher limit.

+A full section 3 batch is a lot of sequential Sisu lookups, so allow it minutes rather than seconds before your client gives up: a response you never receive is the one case Suotar cannot protect you from resubmitting into.

 -> add limits to spec